rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Furthermore, for our indexes we use [Kyoto Cabinet](http://fallabs.com/kyotocabinet/), which provides a highly efficient memory-mapped B+Tree implementation with compression support.
-Memory-mapping is required so that not all data must be loaded in-memory when queries are evaluated, which is not always possible for large datasets.
+Memory-mapping is required so that not all data must be loaded in-memory when queries are evaluated, which would not always possible for large datasets.
-For our delta dictionary, we reuse HDT's dictionary implementation with adjustments to make it work with unsorted triple components.
+For our delta dictionary, we extend HDT's dictionary implementation with adjustments to make it work with unsorted triple components.
-We compress this delta dictionary using [GZIP](http://www.gzip.org/).
+We compress this delta dictionary with [gzip](http://www.gzip.org/).
 Finally, for storing our addition counts, we use the Hash Database of Kyoto Cabinet, which is also memory-mapped.

 We provide a developer-friendly C/C++ API for ingesting and querying data based on an OSTRICH store.